-As outlined in WPN 23-6, South Carolina requires all instances of fuel switching to receive prior approval.
-Sub-grantees should submit all fuel switching requests to OEO.
+As outlined in WPN 23-6, South Carolina requires all instances of fuel switching that are completed with DOE funds to receive prior approval.
+Sub-grantees should submit these fuel switching requests to OEO.
 OEO will track and submit the requests to DOE for approval.
 All requests submitted to OEO must include the following:

 - 1. Description of the proposed fuel switch (electric to gas, gas to electric, etc.) - 2.
-Complete energy audit of the dwelling including the wdz files, completed 501 Form, IWC, Recommended Measures Report, and Work Order - 3.
+Complete energy audit of the dwelling including the completed 501 Form, Recommended Measures Report, and Work Order - 3.
 Relevant photos of the dwelling (appliances that will be replaced with the fuel switch) - 4.
 Additional supporting documentation (doctor's note if switching is being done as a Health and Safety measure)